Thursday, May 16, 2024

 Medical profession in India provides tremendous opportunities for doctors to serve the ailing humanity.
 And it also gives a great chance to make illegitimate money through exploitation without being caught, a trend which has been growing since 1970s.
 I hasten to add, at the outset, that most of the doctors and researchers have a noble mind to help the humanity.
 My perception may not be right.
 Of course, it's debatable.

 The economic compulsions and the academic teachings are different now.
-In the good old days, doctors used to spend more time listening to and examining the patients with personalised attention; without many investigations; and less waiting time to start treatment; all at a low cost.
+In the good old days, doctors used to spend more time listening to and examining the patients with personalised attention; without many investigations; with less waiting time to start treatment; all at a low cost.
 That's ART OF MEDICINE.

 https://drtramaprasad.blogspot.com/2017/03/medical-literature.htmlhttps://drtramaprasad.blogspot.com/2017/04/hydroxychloroquine-hcq-and-coronavirus_29.html